Edward Olivares Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in the league.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in MLB.

-- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.01).
+- The Phillies have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- The Phillies allow the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (124 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.